 And how about praying before we rise from our beds each morning?
 Before we reach for our phones or our slippers, imagine the first word we think or speak being His name.
 Lord Jesus, good morning.

-What if we made this the cry of our hearts this year?
+What if we made this the cry of our hearts?
 “Oh, that we might know the Lord!”
 (NLT).

 …let us press on to acknowledge him.
 Hosea 6:3